 Quick Facts: The de Young is located right across the way from the California Academy of Sciences in Golden Gate Park.
 It's a large space that occupies over 293,000 square feet and has an observation tower with 360-degree views.

 Location: 50 Hagiwara Tea Garden Drive in the Golden Gate Park

-Cost: $10 for adults; $7 for seniors; $6 for students with IDs and youths 13 - 17; free for children 12 and under; $7 for the audio tour; additional charge for some special exhibits
+Cost: $15 for adults, $10 for seniors (age 65+), $6 for college students with ID, Free for youth 17 and under; $8 for the audio tour; Additional charge for some special exhibits

-Hours: Tuesday through Sunday from 9:30am to 5:15pm; Open until 8:45 on Fridays from mid-January through November; Closed on Mondays, Thanksgiving and Christmas Day; The museum also closes at 4 pm on December 24
+Hours: Tuesday - Sunday: 9:30am - 5:15pm; Open until 8:45pm on Fridays from mid-January through November; Closed on Mondays, Thanksgiving, and Christmas Day; Closes at 4 pm on December 24

 Transit: Your best option is to take the Hop On/Hop Off tour to the museum.
 Exit the bus at stop #6 by the California Academy of Sciences.
 The de Young is right across the street.
 Other options include taking the bus or a taxi.
 Take the 5 Fulton bus (to 8th Avenue & Fulton) or the N Judah muni train (to 9th and Irving) from Union Square, both drop you about six or seven blocks away.
 If you take a taxi, it will cost around $25 or so from Union Square.